SysKitTeam/docs-trace/report-overview/powerapps.md

 ---
-title: PowerApps
-description: >-
-  This article lists the currently supported PowerApps reports with all of the properties that SysKit Trace loads.
+description: This article lists the currently supported PowerApps reports with all of the properties that SysKit Trace loads.
-date: 9/22/2020
 ---

 # PowerApps